vania020/wro2025-robotek/README.md

     <td align="center"><img src="https://github.com/user-attachments/assets/14afa30d-317e-43f8-b6ef-d63897212c88" width="300" height="200"/>
     </td>
     <td>
       <br>We cut and incorporated an acrylic chassis and designed/3D-printed housing pieces for the camera, Ackermann system, and other components.
-The Ackermann used a stepper motor.
-To perceive its surroundings, the car relied on infrared sensors and a webcam.
-The main controllers were a Raspberry Pi 4 and an Arduino Nano, powered by a power bank and lithium batteries.
-The car’s movement was driven by a single motor.<br>
+The Ackermann used a stepper motor, and to perceive its surroundings, the car relied on infrared sensors and a webcam.
+      <br><br>The main controllers were a Raspberry Pi 4 and an Arduino Nano, powered by a power bank and lithium batteries.
+The car’s movement was driven by a single motor.<br><br>
     </td>
   </tr>